chad-cros/eqMac2-Helper/README.md

 This makes the short pause that happens when selecting a new audio device or restarting the app altogether not cause an annoying gap in the song.
 More features to come!

+- Note: While currently this script is only compatible with Spotify, it could easily be expanded in the future to include other players such as iTunes.

 # Quick install
 A guide to quickly setup the eqMac2 Helper quick action